 - a.
 The administrative work week shall consist of one of the following approved work schedules. - 1.
 Five (5), eight (8) work week schedule. - 2.
 Five (5), four (4), nine (9) work week schedule. - 3.
-Four (4), ten (10) work week schedule, Monday through Thursday. - 4.
+Four (4), ten (10) work week schedule. - 4.
 Other schedules as determined by mission needs and subject to the process in 11.1. - 11.3 Employee Notices.
 The Employer will give Employees fourteen (14) days' notice of a change in the work schedule, except when the head of an agency determines that the agency would be seriously handicapped in carrying out its functions or that costs would be substantially increased. - 11.4 Special Work Schedule Requests.
-The Employer recognizes the need of Employees who, due to personal and/or family problems (i.e., single parents, child care, illness in immediate family, attendance of civilian educational classes), require special consideration and will make every effort to grant an exception to the determined work schedule.
+The Employer recognizes the need of Employees who, due to personal and/or family problems (i.e., single parents, childcare, illness in immediate family, attendance of civilian educational classes), require special consideration and will make every effort to grant an exception to the determined work schedule.
 Any work schedule exceptions, must be submitted in writing detailing employee issue through the supervisory chain to the Directorate/O6 for final decision. - 11.5 Donning and Doffing of Clothing.
-The Employer will allow a reasonable amount of time for Employees to change into and out of protective gear, clothing, and uniforms during the duty day. - 11.6 Cleanup Time.
-The Employer will allow a reasonable amount of time for Employees to clean up immediate work areas and put away equipment.
+The Employer will allow 15 minutes for Employees to change into and out of protective gear, clothing, and uniforms during the duty day before the start of work and before the end of the workday.
+30 minutes total per each workday, unless extended by the supervisor for certain situations they determine to be justified and or necessary. - 11.6 Cleanup Time.
+The Employer will allow a reasonable amount of time for Employees to clean up immediatework areas and put away equipment.
 When it becomes necessary, a supervisor may assign tasks requiring Employees to perform needed work during cleanup periods. - 11.7 Differential Pay.
 IAW applicable laws, rules, and regulations. - 11.8 Overtime.
 IAW applicable laws, rules, and regulations.